 The “Cost Shift:” Public Schools Paying More of the “Normal Cost” of Teacher Pensions

 Discussion: Active teachers, school districts and state government split the cost of what is owed each year to retired TRS members, as well as the cost of benefits for future retirees.
 These contributions are supplemented by TRS investment income.
-Any cost shift would not affect teacher contributions, but would require school districts to pay a greater share of the pension cost due each year – what is called the “employer’s normal cost.”
+Any cost shift would not affect teacher contributions but would require school districts to pay a greater share of the pension cost due each year – what is called the “employer’s normal cost.”

-House Speaker Michael Madigan, D–Chicago, Senate President John Cullerton, D–Chicago, and Chicago Mayor Rahm Emanuel have said they do not believe it is fair that suburban and downstate school districts do not pay more of what is owed in a given year to retired teachers.
-They note that in the city of Chicago, a larger share of the annual cost of teacher pensions each year is funded by a property tax levy in the city — about 18.6 percent, compared to 2.3 percent in the rest of the state.
+In the past, House Speaker Michael Madigan, D–Chicago, Senate President John Cullerton, D–Chicago have said they do not believe it is fair that suburban and downstate school districts do not pay more of what is owed in a given year to retired teachers.
+They note that in the City of Chicago, a larger share of the annual cost of teacher pensions each year is funded by a property tax levy in the city — about 18.6 percent, compared to 2.3 percent in the rest of the state.

 Shifting the annual cost of pensions to local governments does nothing to lower the costs of teacher pensions for taxpayers.
 The proposal is just a transfer of responsibility for pension costs from a larger group of taxpayers to a smaller group of taxpayers.
 The cost of the pensions remains the same.
-The shift means that the annual cost of pensions for a particular school district’s teachers would not be spread out statewide among millions of taxpayers, but only spread among thousands of people who live in that school district, much like the way municipalities pay for the pension costs for police and firefighters.
+The shift means that the annual cost of pensions for a school district’s teachers would not be spread out statewide among millions of taxpayers, but only spread among thousands of people who live in that school district, much like the way municipalities pay for the pension costs for police and firefighters.